danny-rangel/danielrangel.io/src/pages/projects/towers.md

 The intent of the app wasn't really so much to be a music player; it's more focused on the sharing aspect.
 The player was just a side effect as the project developed.
 Sign up with your Google account and follow me!

-Note: Songs won't play within the iframe.
-You need to go to the actual URL linked below to listen to music.

 <div
     style=
     "overflow: auto;